-Since 2012, the City of Boise, in cooperation with the Southwest Idaho Resource Conservation & Development Council, has organized spring and fall chipper projects for several communities.
-Neighbors work together to clear out dead or overgrown trees and shrubs that could become wildfire fuel in common areas and on individual residential parcels.
-A roaming chipper truck picks up and disposes of the material at a local recycling company at no cost to homeowners.
-Participating communities of Warm Springs Mesa, Columbia Village, Oregon Trail Heights, Homestead Rim, Surprise Valley, Boise Heights, Central Foothills, East Foothills, Briarhill and Quail Ridge have engaged in this effort to reduce hazardous flammable fuels.
-Between 2012 and 2015 we have helped chip and remove approximately 750 yards of materials, comprising approximately 185 tons.
-This material is taken to a recycling company for use as bio-waste material.
+The City of Boise began wildfire mitigation chipping programming for communities in 2012, thanks to a funding partnership with the Southwest Idaho Resource Conservation & Development Council.
+Neighbors worked together to clear out dead or overgrown trees and shrubs that could become wildfire fuel in common areas and on individual residential parcels.
+The roaming chipper truck then picked up and disposed of the material at no cost to homeowners.
+The Warm Springs Mesa, Columbia Village, Oregon Trail Heights, Homestead Rim, Surprise Valley, Boise Heights, Central Foothills, East Foothills, Briarhill and Quail Ridge communities all utilized this program to reduce hazardous flammable fuels.
+Between 2012 and 2015 750 yards of materials, comprising approximately 185 tons, were chipped and removed.

 Education efforts can be as large or small, and as formal or informal, as the project needs.
 Together, we’ve built interpretive signs at foothills trailheads, organized community-based training on wildfire hazards, and established the Southwest Idaho Wildfire Mitigation forum.